pvliesdonk/baton/README.md

 > This repo hosts the **toolkit** (prompts, templates, example CI).
 Downstream projects **adopt** it; the toolkit repo itself stays minimal.

+## What Baton is / isn’t
+- **Is:** An upstream toolkit of prompts, docs, and copy‑pasteable templates.
+The **board is the control plane**.
+Upstream CI is intentionally minimal; advisory checks are examples under `templates/ci/`.
+- **Isn’t:** A framework/CLI/policy engine.
+This repo does not ship app code, package manifests, SBOMs, or dependency update bots — those belong in **downstream** repos.

+## Adopt from `templates/`
+Copy only what you need from `templates/` into your project and tune locally.
+Upstream stays slim.

 ## Getting started (new project, new repo)

 1. **Create labels & project fields** (once per org): see `docs/adopting-baton.md`.